 COVID-19 statistics for Kingston Health Sciences Centre are updated weekdays at 10 a.m.

-Information about local and regional COVID-19 vaccine clinics, including walk-in clinics, is available on the KFL&A website.
+Information about COVID-19 vaccine clinics in the KFL&A Public Health region is available on the KFL&A website.

 To pre-screen online for an outpatient appointment, click here.

-IMPORTANT NOTE: This mobile screening must be completed a maximum of 4 hours before your appointment.
-With the exception of caregivers for children, this mobile screening tool is for patients only and does not give family members or caregivers an option to pre-screen.
-Available in English and French, the tool only takes a few minutes to complete and patients will receive an email with confirmation to bring with them, along with their appointment slip, to the hospital in printed form or on their mobile device.
-Screening staff will validate the confirmation at entry and you will be able to go directly to your appointment.
+NOTE: This mobile screening must be completed a maximum of 4 hours before your appointment.
+With the exception of caregivers for children, this mobile screening tool is for patients only; family members or caregivers cannot use it to pre-screen.
+Available in English and French, the tool only takes a few minutes to complete.
+You will receive an email with confirmation.
+Please bring it (printed or on a mobile device) and your appointment slip to the hospital.
+Present the form to screening staff for validation and then proceed directly to your appointment.

 Please check this page for the most current information about family presence for both inpatients and outpatients.
 Remember that we offer enhanced electronic options for Staying Connected with loved ones during this time.
 We thank our patients and their families for your help in keeping our hospital and community safe from COVID-19.